rjvkumar18/disaster-response/README.md

 This work is a part of Udacity Data Science Nano-degree program.
 The initial dataset contains pre-labelled tweet and messages from real-life disasters.
-The main goal of this project is to build a Natural Language Processing tool that categorise messages.
+The main goal of this project is to build a Natural Language Processing tool that categorise messages and helps in identifying if these messages are related to disaster or not.
+This would be of great help for any disaster relief agencies.

 This Project is divided into the following parts: